DmitryMuravyev/Delta-Compression/README.md

 <h1>What is it and what is it for</h1>

 It is a simple and lightweight compressor/decompressor based on the delta encoding method.
 I planned it as a small auxiliary module for my MCU projects to output graphics to the display, but I got a little carried away and the project turned out to be quite extensive.
-Nevertheless, its main purpose is to reduce the size of graphical interface elements with their further decompression/displaying on the screen.
+Nevertheless, its main purpose is still to reduce the size of graphical interface elements with their further decompression/displaying on the screen.
 This technology can be useful in embedded small and medium-level systems (among the examples I made [one for ATtiny85](/Examples/AVR/ATtiny85)).

 The compressor application is written for Windows (although it can be ported to any platform on which the .NET can be installed), and for decompression I have prepared several versions of the source code, differing in their capabilities and performance.